nim-works/nimskull/doc/mir.rst

             | Void CALL_EXPR            # represents a void call.
 The called
                                         # procedure or magic *must* have a
                                         # `void`` return type
-            | Asgn LVALUE FULL_VALUE    # normal assignment of the right value
+            | Asgn LVALUE ASGN_SRC      # normal assignment of the right value
                                         # to the left location
-            | Init LVALUE FULL_VALUE    # initial assignment (the destination
+            | Init LVALUE ASGN_SRC      # initial assignment (the destination
                                         # is empty)
-            | FastAsgn LVALUE FULL_VALUE# fast assignment (cannot be rewritten
-                                        # into a full copy)
-            | Switch LVALUE FULL_VALUE  # changes the active branch of a
+            | Switch LVALUE ASGN_SRC    # changes the active branch of a
                                         # variant.
 Unclear semantics.
             | If VALUE STATEMENT        # if the value evaluates to true
                                         # execute the statement